Ch0wW/docker-hlds-won2/README.md

 Once done, just execute `docker-compose up` to make sure everything works as intended, and you should be good to go.
 Change also the `user` token so that it is checking with the user and group running the container, to avoid upload issues or potential permission problems.

-If you need to rebuild the image (for instance for testing or to add a few additional things), just type `docker-compose build` and you should be good to go.
+In case you need to rebuild the image, just type `docker-compose build` and you should be good to go.

-### Customising your server configuration
+### Customizing your server configuration

 Simply go to the `config` folder, and modify the required folders you wish.